Step One: What it means to me.

 Even now, sober, I still live with powerlessness and unmanageability in different forms.
 Trigeminal Neuralgia is the most brutal teacher of both.
 I can’t control when the pain hits, how bad it gets, or how long it lasts.
 I can’t manage my life when I’m on the floor crying because my nerves are lighting up like fire.
 I can’t control how my body betrays me.
 That kind of powerlessness forces surrender on a whole other level.
 It humbles me constantly.

-And it hurts deeply that some of the people closest to me—my family—still refuse to acknowledge not only my pain, but my growth.
+And it hurts deeply that some of the people closest to me—still refuse to acknowledge not only my pain, but my growth.
 My sobriety, the work I do, the way I’ve changed.
 None of it seems to matter to them.
 And that kind of dismissal creates a new kind of unmanageability: emotional chaos.
-I can’t manage their denial, and I can’t change what they choose to see or not see.
-That’s part of the surrender too.
+I can’t manage their denial, I cannot manage the pain I felt when I read an email that told me “If you don’t take my charity… you have no right to bring up your pain”, and I can’t change what they choose to see or not see.
+That’s part of the surrender too… and I can choose to surrender today, instead of something that may hurt me further.

 But somehow, in all this, I’ve found something to hold onto.